Complete moduli of cubic threefolds and their intermediate Jacobians: The wonderful compactification of the moduli of cubic threefolds

 The starting point of the construction of a normal crossing compactification $\tM$ (with weak geometric meaning) for the moduli space of cubic threefolds is to first have a compactification $\widehat \calM$ for which we have \begin{itemize} \item[(1)] some geometric meaning (essentially in the sense of GIT), \item[(2)] control of the discriminant locus $\widehat \calM\setminus \calM$. \end{itemize} Such a compactification was constructed in \cite{act} and \cite{ls} in connection with the ball quotient model of Allcock--Carlson--Toledo.
 The following three theorems summarize the necessary information about the compactification $\widehat \calM$.

 The starting point of the construction of $\widehat \calM$ (and $\widetilde \calM$) is the GIT compactification:

 \begin{teo}[{GIT compactification for cubic threefolds, \cite{a}}] Let $\overline{\calM}:=\overline{\calM}^{GIT}$ be the GIT compactification of the moduli space of smooth cubic threefolds.
-The following hold: \begin{itemize} \item[(1)] A cubic threefold is GIT stable if and only if it has at worst $A_1, \ldots ,A_4$-singularities. \item[(2)] The GIT boundary (i.e., the complement of the stable locus in $\overline{\calM}$) consists of a rational curve $T$ and an isolated point $\Delta$. \item[(3)] The polystable orbit corresponding to $\Delta$ is a cubic with $3D_4$-singularities (explicitly the cubic $V(x_0x_1x_2+x_3^3+x_4^3)$).
+The following hold: \begin{itemize} \item[(1)] A cubic threefold is GIT stable if and only if it has at worst $A_1, \ldots ,A_4$-singularities. \item[(2)] A cubic threefold is GIT semistable if and only if it has at worst $A_1, \ldots ,A_5$ or $D_4$-singularities or its orbit closure contains the chordal cubic\footnote{This final case corresponds to $A_k$ singularities ($6\le k\le 11$) satisfying a certain condition (\cite[Thm.
+1.3(iii)]{a}) or the chordal cubic.
+In particular, the chordal cubic is the only semistable cubic with non-isolated singularities.}.
+In particular all (semi)stable cubics are integral. \item[(3)] The GIT boundary (i.e., the complement of the stable locus in $\overline{\calM}$) consists of a rational curve $T$ and an isolated point $\Delta$. \item[(4)] The polystable orbit corresponding to $\Delta$ is a cubic with $3D_4$-singularities (explicitly the cubic $V(x_0x_1x_2+x_3^3+x_4^3)$).
 Under a suitable identification $T\cong \PP^1$, the polystable orbits parameterized by $T\setminus\{0,1\}$ correspond to cubics with precisely $2A_5$-singularities.
 The special point $0\in T$ corresponds to a cubic with $2A_5+A_1$-singularities, and the special point $1\in T$ corresponds to the orbit of the chordal cubic.
 For future reference we denote the point corresponding to the orbit of the chordal cubic by $\Xi \in T$. \end{itemize} \end{teo}

 \begin{rem} We recall that the chordal cubic is the secant variety of the rational normal curve of degree $4$ in $\PP^4$.
-Thus, it follows that the chordal cubic is stabilized by an $\mathrm{SL}(2)$ subgroup of $\mathrm{SL}(5)$.
+Thus, it follows that the chordal cubic is stabilized by a $\mathrm{PGL}(2)$ subgroup of $\mathrm{PGL}(5)$.
 In contrast, the stabilizers of all the other polystable cubics are virtually abelian.
 In particular $\overline \calM$ has toric singularities away from the special point $\Xi$.
 Kirwan has defined a stratification of the singularities of GIT quotients in terms of the stabilizers of the associated polystable orbits.
-From this perspective $\Xi$ is the worst singularity of $\overline \calM$.
-By applying the Kirwan blow-up procedure (essentially blow-up the semistable locus along the orbit of the chordal cubic), we obtain a partial resolution of $\overline \calM$ which will have only toric singularities.
+From this perspective, the point $\Xi$ is the worst singularity of $\overline \calM$.
+By applying the Kirwan blow-up procedure (essentially, blow-up the semistable locus along the orbit of the chordal cubic), we obtain a partial resolution of $\overline \calM$ which will have only toric singularities.
 It turns out that this is the model $\widehat \calM$ which we are looking for, see Theorem \ref{resgitball} below. \end{rem}

 \begin{dfn}[{\cite[Def.~2.2]{cml}}] We say that a hypersurface singularity is \emph{allowable} if it is either of type $A_k$ for some $k\le 5$, or of type $D_4$. \end{dfn}